Robertfarb/whiteboarding-curriculum/projects/flex-project/flex-project.md

 The Flex Project helps fills in the gaps in your skill presentation not covered by your Full-Stack Project or JavaScript Project.
 It is flexible because it is designed to show off your strongest skills and to complement the type of job you're looking for.

-For the flex project, you are required to work in a group of either 2 or 3 people (4 people are allowed in certain situations).
-Although, you will only have a few days to complete it, alongside attending lectures, this project will be larger in scale than the JavaScript project.
+For the flex project, you are required to work in a group of either 2 or 3 people (4 people are allowed, but not recommended, and the expectations for the final product will be higher for 4-people groups).
+Although you will only have a few days to complete it, alongside attending lectures, this project will be larger in scale than the JavaScript project.
 Choose a project that requires sufficient skill to impress potential employers.
 Remember--you can always choose to continue adding features during your job search, but what you turn in needs to be a complete MVP.

-The key goal of the flex project is to help differentiate you from other bootcamp grads.
+The key goal of the flex project is to help differentiate you from other bootcamp grads, as well as from other App Academy students.
 With that said, here are a couple of directions you can choose to go with the flex project:

 1. Build a project that adds to your tech stack:
   * [Pixpy Pics](http://www.pixpy.tech/)